rarebreed/protean-service/retro/docs/combat.md

 Character A blocks/didges
 ```

-This is not only unrealistic, it is boring.
-How many boxing matches or UFC fights do you see alternating like that?
+This is not only unrealistic, it is narratively boring.
+How many boxing matches or UFC fights do you see alternating
+like that?
 None.
-In the real world, opponents size each other up, and then unleash a flurry of attacks, stopping only to rest,
+In the real world, opponents size each other up then unleash a flurry of attacks, stopping only to
-regain balance, or because the defender was able to counter and seize the initiative (for example, trapping the attack,
+rest, regain balance, or because the defender was able to counter and seize the initiative.
+For example, the defender
-sweeping, or side stepping out of the line of attack).
-Or maybe one combatant only throws out an exploratory jab or
+might be trapping the attack, sweeping the legs, or side stepping out of the line of attack.
+Or maybe one combatant
-thrust, perhaps as a feint, or perhaps to judge his opponents reflexes, and the other combatant may still just hold,
+only throws out an exploratory jab or thrust, perhaps as a feint, or perhaps to judge his opponents reflexes, and the
-waiting for an opening to attack...or maybe escape.
+other combatant may still just hold, waiting for an opening to attack or escape.

-In the latter scenario where a defender only defends, what is in it for him game-wise?
-All he has done is allow the
+In the latter scenario where a defender only defends, what is in it for him game-wise in most systems?
+All he has done
-attacker a shot.
-Without rules for fatigue, or looking for openings, there is absolutely no reason from a meta game
+is allow the attacker a shot.
+Without rules for fatigue or tactical advantage, there is absolutely no reason from a
-perspective for a character to ever hold back attacks.
-Or maybe the rules system in some other games gives a special
+meta game perspective for a character to ever hold back attacks.
+Perhaps in other game systems, there is a special rule
-rule (ala a Feat or Advantage) where if they defend for one round, they gain some kind of tactical advantage.
-But
+(ala a Feat or Advantage) where if they defend for one round, they gain some kind of tactical advantage.
+But then you
-then you have to lean the umpteen million special Feat rules, and how they interact with combat.
-I will argue that
+have to learn the umpteen million special Feat rules, and how they interact with each other in combat.
+I will argue
-although retro initially looks more complex, in the long run it is actually simpler, because there are less special
+that although retro initially looks more complex, in the long run it is actually simpler, because there are less special
 rules you need to learn or keep track of.

 Going back to the example fight, many fans of other game systems will simply tell you that all of the above _is_
 happening in those games, but the turn and initiative system simply abstracts it away.
 In other words, a roll of the
 dice doesn't reflect a _single_ blow or a single defense.
 Instead, the rolls are an abstraction of one or more attacks
 or defenses, and the result of the dice is the sum effect of the actions.
 And yet, how often is the narrative described
 that way?
 Also, even if the above is true, why does each side effectively always get to attack and defend?
-That is not
+And why do
-how real fights work, as when you hear in boxing "he's got him on the ropes", "he's on his last legs", "the enemy has
-seized the initiative", "the enemy is on the run", etc etc.
+the opponents each get the same number of chances to attack/defend?
+That is not how real fights work, as when you hear
+in boxing "he's got him on the ropes", "he's on his last legs", "the enemy has seized the initiative", "the enemy is on
+the run", etc etc.  So I deny that even if you assume combat is abstracted into multiple blows, feints, parries, etc, it
+still allows for "fairness" by allowing each opponent similar opportunities.

-The way virtually every combat system works, is the combatants stand their ground, and trade blow for blow until someone
+The way virtually every combat system works is the combatants stand their ground, and trade blow for blow until someone
 gets a good shot in (ie, a good dice roll).
-And if you argue that the combat is abstracted away, and the combatants are
+If you argue that the combat is abstracted away, and the combatants are
 jockeying for advantageous position, sizing each other up, stepping back to take a breath etc, how often is that
 actually described?
 I argue that you have just abstracted not only alot of the fun away (tactical decision making) but
 also much of the storytelling and the reward of victory (by making good choices, rather than letting the dice abstract